Home/Legumes/Dragon Tongue Bean

 Myths vs Realities

-MythDragon Tongue Beans are only for decoration.+
+MythDragon tongue beans are only for decoration.+

 Healthy Recipes

-Dragon Tongue Bean Salad with Citrus Vinaigrette
+Dragon Tongue Bean Salad with Lemon Vinaigrette

 Ingredients